AmbrogioMB/AmbrogioMB.github.io/conferences.md

 ### USI

-I will spend six months, from September 2023 to February 2024, in [USI](https://www.usi.ch/it), Lugano, Switzerland, as part of my Ph.D. joint program, working on integrality gap problems with Professor Luca Maria Gambardella.
+I spent six months, from September 2023 to February 2024, in [USI](https://www.usi.ch/it), Lugano, Switzerland, as part of my Ph.D. joint program, working on integrality gap problems with Professor Luca Maria Gambardella.